futzu/SCTE35_threefive/Encoding.md

   }

 ```
+* SpliceInfoSection is auto created if info_section is not present
-* Command instance will be auto created if info_section dict has the key 'splice_command_type'
+* Command will be auto created if info_section dict has the key 'splice_command_type'
-* Command instance will be auto created if command dict has the key 'command_type'
+* Command will be auto created if command dict has the key 'command_type'
-* descriptor instances will be auto created if each descriptor has the key 'tag'
+* descriptors will be auto created if each descriptor has the key 'tag'
+* All length related variables are auto calculated.
+* descriptor_loop_length, and crc are auto created.
+*
 ```python3
 >>>> from threefive import Cue